 Defined benefit plan - Funded

 The Company provides for gratuity for employees in India as per the Payment of Gratuity Act, 1972.
-Gratuity is a benefit to an employee in India based on 15 days of last drawn salary for each completed year of service with a vesting period of 5 years.
+Gratuity is a benefit to an employee in India based on 15 days of last drawn salary for each completed year of service with a vesting year of 5 years.

 These defined benefit plans expose the Company to actuarial risks, such as longevity risk and interest rate risk.

-31 Segment information
+34 Segment information

 Where a financial report contains both consolidated financial statements and separate financial statements of the parent, segment information needs to be presented only in case of consolidated financial statements.
 Accordingly, segment information has been provided only in the consolidated financial statements.

-(i) Service tax matters
+(i) Goods and Services Tax and Service tax matters

 a.
 The Company has filed an appeal before Central Excise and Service Tax Appellate Tribunal against the order received from Commissioner of Central Excise & Service Tax, Pune I for the period April 2014 to March 2015 demanding service tax on:

-- '169.34 million (Previous year ' 169.34 million) towards Service Tax on the amount received by branches from overseas clients on behalf of the Company, under the head ‘Business Auxiliary Services.
+- '169.34 million (Previous year ' 169.34 million) towards Service Tax on the amount received by branches from overseas clients on behalf of the Company, under the head ‘Business Auxiliary Services'.

 - ' 13.07 million (Previous year ' 13.07 million) towards the amount of expenditure made in foreign currency.

-b.
+c.
 The Company has filed an appeal before Central Excise and Service Tax Appellate Tribunal against the order received from Commissioner (Appeals - I), Central Excise & Service Tax, Pune for the period April 2010 to June 2012 demanding service tax on:

-c.
+d.
 Department has filed an appeal against the Company in the following cases:

 - ' 28.60 million (Previous year ' 28.60 million) towards Service Tax refund granted for the period April 2006 to March 2008 with the Hon'ble Bombay High Court.